Villanova MPA Students Win NASPAA Simulation Competition

 Melanie Menkevich, third from left, and Corie Alicea, fifth from left, were two of the three Villanova MPA students on the winning NASPAA competition team.
 Evan Butts competed virtually.

 Five Villanova Master of Public Administration (MPA) students participated in the 2023 Network of Schools of Public Policy, Affairs and Administration (NASPAA) Student Simulation Competition Northeast Regional hosted by the University at Albany (SUNY) on March 4.
 Corie Alicea, Evan Butts and Melanie Menkevich joined three students from Syracuse University on the winning team.
+This team also won second place in the Global Super Judge Round, in which NASPAA judges evaluated each of the global site winners.
 Mark Donovan and Ellen Speake also competed and performed well at the competition.

-“We are so proud of Corie, Evan and Melanie and their Syracuse team members in their win at the University at Albany site!" says Villanova Public Administration Department Chair Catherine Wilson, PhD.
+“We are so proud of Corie, Evan and Melanie and their Syracuse team members in their win at the University at Albany site and their impressive second-place finish in the Global Round," says Villanova Public Administration Department Chair Catherine Wilson, PhD.
 "Participation in NASPAA’s annual simulation is a wonderful experience for our MPA students to apply what they have learned in our program and throughout their professional life, as well as to work collaboratively with team members in their response to an issue of public importance.”